mixpanel/docs/docs/Admin/Pricing-Plans.md

 An organization is charged based on the total number of events across all projects.

-## Excluded Events (Events Plans)
+## Excluded Events

-Certain events and API updates are non-qualifying and excluded from the calculation:
+Certain events and API updates are non-qualifying and excluded from the Monthly Events calculation:

 - $identify
 - $create_alias